arineng/jcr/README.md

 Check in the XML, HTML, and TXT files so that your co-author and others can review them.

-Then submit it to the IETF via the IETF submission page.
+Then submit it to the IETF via the IETF submission page (use the .txt file as the .xml file will not work since local entity references cannot be uploaded).
 Once that is done, merge the working branch back to master (because some references in the document point to `master`).